Show Me The Money: The 1 Króna Coin - The Reykjavik Grapevine

 Published March 17, 2017

 Until the mid-to-late 19th century, most financial transactions in Iceland were conducted in vaðmál (homespun wool).
 However, since 1922, Iceland has issued its own currency, the króna.
-Iceland never being the best at economic stability, the króna has lost significant value significantly every decade since its initial issue, and in 1981 we decided to cut a couple of zeros from it, introducing the current króna.
+Iceland never being the best at economic stability, the króna has lost value significantly every decade since its initial issue, and in 1981 we decided to cut a couple of zeros from it, introducing the current króna.
 So, let’s meet the…

 1 króna coin